 - Fabricators of specialty items later installed or incorporated into the project.

-In most states, even if a contractor does not have a direct contract with the property owner, they may file a lien.
-In other words, imagine a project run by a general contractor, where the plumber is not paid for their materials or labor.
+In most states, even if a contractor has no direct contract with the property owner, they may file a lien.
+In other words, imagine a project run by a general contractor where the plumber is not paid for their materials or labor.
 Even though the plumber’s contract is with the general contractor and not the homeowner, the plumber may file a contractor’s lien against the homeowner directly.

 Who Can File a Mechanic’s Lien?